 The following command will update the version on

 directory to version 1.0.1

 $ release_tools update_version 1.0.1

-If you leave out the version to increment from, it will attempt to obtain the version from pubspec.yaml
+If you don't pass the version to increment from, it will attempt to get the

-The following command will incremeent the commands based on the commit logs that follow the conventional commit spec.
+the releasable commit logs that follow the conventional commit spec.